Chrétien de Troyes

 NEXT Grailgate LAST

-We will show in other articles that Wolfram's contributions give us better access to Chrétien's "Conte du Graal".
-The German poet presents major portions of his adaptation before 1204, less than twenty years after Chrétien's death, and may have met the French master in person.
-His initiation indicates that both were either members of an esoteric order or that Wolfram had additional information from another source, perhaps a continuation of the poem that was destroyed after Chrétien's death.
+We will show in other articles that Wolfram's work gives us better access to Chrétien's "Conte du Graal".
+The German poet presents portions of his adaptation before 1204, and may have even met the French master in person.
+His initiation indicates that both were either members of an esoteric order or Wolfram worked with another source, perhaps a continuation of the poem that was destroyed after Chrétien's death.
 In view of the continuators, who altered and diffused Chrétien's ideas and intentions, it is conceivable that they were hired to obscure the grail secrets.
-If this hypothesis is proven some day and the mystery decoded, it would be but a short step to the conclusion that the poet was murdered.
-All we can say with some certainty today is that Wolfram had either a manuscript of the poem, or it was quoted to him verbatim by Chrétien or a witness of his presentation.
+If this hypothesis can be proven some day and the mystery decoded, it would be but a short step to the conclusion that the poet was murdered.
+All we can say today is that Wolfram had either a manuscript of the poem, or it was quoted to him verbatim by Chrétien or a witness of his presentation.
 Only this could have enabled him to follow the French original so closely, often scene by scene – including the smooth and invisible transition from where Chrétien ends.
 Thus, Wolfram could have saved the grail secrets from the distortions of Chrétien's "continuators" of which at least one appears to have worked for the Flemish court and truly by the "count's command".

 des gihe ich dem ze schanden